Skip to main content

 The Interplay between Testosterone and Hepatic Glucose Metabolism

 The liver is a central processing hub for metabolic regulation, and its function is profoundly influenced by hormonal signals.
-Testosterone’s beneficial effects on are mediated, in part, through its actions on the liver.
+Testosterone’s beneficial effects on glycemic control are mediated, in part, through its actions on the liver.
 In states of insulin resistance, the liver often overproduces glucose (a process called hepatic gluconeogenesis), contributing to high blood sugar levels.

 Evidence suggests that testosterone therapy can suppress hepatic gluconeogenesis.
 It also appears to improve hepatic insulin sensitivity, meaning the liver becomes more responsive to insulin’s command to stop producing glucose and start storing it as glycogen.
 This hepatic recalibration, combined with improved glucose uptake in skeletal muscle, forms a powerful two-pronged mechanism for lowering systemic blood glucose levels and reducing the burden on the pancreas to produce insulin.